Photo Archive, Book + Portfolio

 Course No. PHV 399-499 Credits: 0.0

-Elective credit can be given on a case-by-case basis for student internships developed through the Career Center office, with advance permission of instructor and department chair.
+Elective credit can be given on a case-by-case basis for student internships developed through the career services office, with advance permission of instructor and department chair.
+Fulfills Engaged Practice requirement.

 Joseph received his Masters of Fine Arts degree in Photography & Film from Virginia Commonwealth Universit...more